wgiese/polarityjam/README.md

-# vascu-ec-app
+# polarityjam-app

 Instructions how to install the R-shiny app visualizing results from the feature extraction pipeline.
-For instructions how to install the feature extraction pipeline see [this file](vascu_ec/README.md)
+For instructions how to install the feature extraction pipeline see [this file](polarityjam/README.md)

 ## Installation
 tba